 We look forward to reporting on the emerging future of digital nomadism as it happens.

 See you on the road!

-If you’d like to immediately move into a van down by the river then check out our breakdown of the Best Camper Vans for 2021.
+If you’d like to immediately move into a van down by the river then check out our breakdown of the best camper vans.

 Nicholas Barang has lived in Asia for nearly 15 years.
 He makes his living as a writer, marketer, and blogger.
 His passions include photography, reading and Heavy Metal.
 He’s the co-founder of Nomad Talk.